C Street Inn: Criminal incidents

+1916–1958: Theft and attempted robberies

-In April 1916, after kicking several trash cans, Los Angeles resident William Haupt was arrested outside the building by Officer Tim Holcomb.
+Los Angeles resident William Haupt was arrested in April 1916 outside the building by police officer Tim Holcomb after kicking several trash cans.
 Later that year, a man was arrested for attempting to steal a tire from the building clerk's automobile.
-In 1918, fifteen year old William Dowlar, who was a bellboy at the hotel, was arrested for stealing a $150 diamond, a kodak, and a fountain pen from a hotel guest.
+In 1918, fifteen-year-old William Dowlar, a bellboy at the hotel, was arrested for stealing a $150 diamond ring, a Kodak camera, and a fountain pen from a hotel guest.

-In 1921, Franklin McGuire was arrested for shortly after stealing over $100 worth of clothes from a room in the building.
-In 1922, two armed men were arrested in downtown San Diego after briefly being pursued by police.
+29-year-old Franklin McGuire was arrested in 1921 for burglary shortly after stealing $125 worth of clothes from a room in the building.
+The following year, two armed men were arrested in downtown San Diego after briefly being pursued by police.
 They were wanted for holding up the building's hotel clerk R. W. Smith.
-During the attempted robbery, there was a scuffle and a gun was discharged but no one was injured.
-The thieves had previously made off with a suitcase with $150 in clothes from the nearby Panama Hotel, and were already wanted by police in Long Beach, California after robbing an apartment clerk of $45, and stealing a car in Sacramento.
-They were set for a bail of $1,000 each and were suspected in other recent thefts.
+A struggle broke out during the attempted robbery, and a gun was discharged, but no one was hurt.
+The thieves had previously made off with a suitcase with $150 worth of clothes from the nearby Panama Hotel, and they were already wanted by police in Long Beach, California, after robbing an apartment clerk of $45 and stealing a car in Sacramento.
+They were held in the local jail on a bail of $1,000 each and were suspected to have committed other recent thefts.